Router One

 • Budgets and alerts — per-project or per-key spending caps with automatic request rejection at 100% and email alerts at thresholds like 50%, 80%.
 Essential for teams, since one agent bug can burn hundreds of dollars overnight.

-Alternatives: USDT and Stripe
+Alternatives: Stablecoins and Stripe

 • Stripe — best for users with foreign cards or USD invoicing needs.
 Standard international Invoice, with ~2.9% + $0.30 fee.